iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 ```

 The above is the abstract version of our condition.
-However, it takes a more concrete shape by recollecting that
+It takes a more concrete shape by noticing that
 $M e_k$ equals the coefficients on the $k$-th column of $M$.

 $$